jameshfisher/jameshfisher.com/_posts/2017-04-15-openssl-pki-from-scratch.md

 ---
-title: "Creating a public-key infrastructure from scratch"
+title: "How to create a public-key infrastructure"
 justification: "I'm learning SSL/TLS. x509 is a big part of this, but the tools obscure the problems it solves, and the cryptographic operations involved.
 To understand it, I'm building it myself."
 ---